Countly/countly-sdk-documentation/ios/next.md

   <span class="wysiwyg-color-black">How can I handle logged in and logged out users?</span>
 </h2>
 <p>
   <span class="wysiwyg-color-black">When a user logs in on your app and you have a uniquely identifiable string for that user (like user ID or email address), you can use it instead of device ID to track all info afterwards, without losing all the data generated by that user so far.
-You can use <code>setNewDeviceID:onServer</code> method ( Ex: <code>[Countly.sharedInstance setNewDeviceID:@"user123@example.com" onServer:YES];</code> ).
+You can use <span style="font-weight: 400;"><code>changeDeviceIDWithMerge:</code></span>method ( Ex: <code>[Countly.sharedInstance changeDeviceIDWithMerge:@"user123@example.com"];</code> ).
 This will replace previously used device ID on device, and merge all existing data on server.</span>
 </p>
 <h2>
   <span class="wysiwyg-color-black">Why are events not displayed on Countly Server dashboard?</span>